FairCom Edge concepts

 To prevent FairCom Edge from consuming all disk space, each integration table can be configured differently to purge data automatically on a schedule.
 The default is to keep data for 30 days and to purge expired data once each day.

 FairCom Edge separates MQTT into two parts, the MQTT Pub and MQTT Sub services.
 The MQTT Pub service is an input service that receives published MQTT messages and the MQTT Sub service is an output service that delivers MQTT messages to subscribers.
-These services are decoupled as shown in Figure 10, “Configure MQTT”.
+These services are decoupled as shown in Figure 10, “Configure MQTT.

-In Figure 10, “Configure MQTT” the arrow between the MQTT Pub service (the input service) and the integration table represents the input integration.
+In Figure 10, “Configure MQTT the arrow between the MQTT Pub service (the input service) and the integration table represents the input integration.
 The arrow between the integration table and the MQTT Sub service (the output service) represents the output integration.
 All input and output services are connected through integration tables.

 Each MQTT topic is bound to a dedicated integration table that stores messages sent to a topic and delivers messages to subscribers of the topic.
-FairCom Edge automatically creates this table when a message is first published to a topic or when the "configureTopic"
+FairCom Edge automatically creates this table when a message is first published to a topic or when the "configureTopic" action is used to create the topic.

-field of a new record in the topic’s integration table.
-Transforms optionally transform this data and put results in the transform fields, "t1"
+Each time the MQTT input service receives a message, it inserts the message into the "source_payload" field of a new record in the topic’s integration table.
+Transforms optionally transform this data and put results in the user-defined transform fields.

-action which configures the topic, the integration table, the MQTT input service, and the MQTT output service.
-If the topic being configured has not yet been published to FairCom Edge, the "configureTopic"
+Each MQTT topic is configured using the "configureTopic" action which configures the topic, the integration table, the MQTT input service, and the MQTT output service.
+If the topic being configured has not yet been published to FairCom Edge, the "configureTopic" action automatically creates the integration table, the topic, and its configuration.

-creates a new MQTT topic, it can assign an existing integration table to the topic.
+Optionally, when "configureTopic" creates a new MQTT topic, it can assign an existing integration table to the topic.
 Thus, an integration table may be created using a protocol such as Modbus, and later bound to an MQTT topic.
-Similarly, an integration table may be created by the "createIntegrationTable"
+Similarly, an integration table may be created by the "createIntegrationTable" action and later bound to an MQTT topic.

-or a user-defined field.
+The MQTT output service uses FairCom’s delivery engine to asynchronously read records that are in the integration table.
+The "configureTopic" action reads the MQTT payload from a field in the table.
+By default, it reads from the "source_payload" field, but it can be configured to read from one of the user-defined transform fields.
 The MQTT output service then delivers the message to MQTT clients that are subscribed to the topic.
 FairCom’s delivery engine guarantees the delivery of messages to subscribers in the order they are received.

 The SQL and JSON DB APIs directly use integration tables without prior configuration.
 Thus, applications and users can use these APIs to insert and read from any table that their account has permissions to access.
 Because records can only be inserted into integration tables, accounts that use these APIs cannot typically update or delete records.
 The administrator account has the ability to update and delete records and it can grant permission to other accounts to do the same.

-Each arrow in Figure 11, “Use SQL and JSON DB APIs” represents an account that is logged into these APIs with the appropriate permissions to insert data into and to query the integration table.
+Each arrow in Figure 11, “Use SQL and JSON DB APIs represents an account that is logged into these APIs with the appropriate permissions to insert data into and to query the integration table.
 Each integration table may grant different accounts different permissions.

 FairCom Edge’s simple integration process can be repeated to form complex connections from any input to any output through integration tables.

-Figure 12, “Integration engine process” shows the MQTT Pub service receiving messages sent to a topic and placing them into integration table A. The MQTT Subscriber service automatically retrieves these messages and delivers them to subscribers.
+Figure 12, “Integration engine process shows the MQTT Pub service receiving messages sent to a topic and placing them into integration table A. The MQTT Subscriber service automatically retrieves these messages and delivers them to subscribers.

 integration table A has been configured to run a payload transform that extracts a nested array of JSON objects from the payload of each record inserted into integration table A. It transforms these nested records into tabular data and inserts these records into integration table D. A machine learning application uses SQL Queries to read that data to provide feedback to factory processes.